sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 - The **soma** is the _throughput_.
 The soma -- which contains the cell nucleus -- routes the input from the dendrites.
 - The **axon** is the _output_.
 The axon transmits an action potential -- an electrical signal -- to the axon terminals.
 A myelin sheath covers the axon to protect the signal.
 The axon terminals release neurotranmitters into the synapse.

-As your brain receives and processes information, that information will correspond with a neural pathway in your brain.
+Information your brain receives and processes corresponds with a neural pathway.
 Your brain with _myelinate_ that pathway -- strengthen the myelin around the axon to support electrical signals.
 Because of the strengthened myelin, this path will be more likely to fire in the future.
 In other words, you learn.

 Even in the smallest scale, our brain is a massive graph of connected neurons.
 We learn and optimize by making some paths more likely to connect than other paths.

 ## Knowledge is a graph: learning science

-The strongest predictor of how we perform in a learning environment is our prior knowledge -- what we already know before we start the learning experience.
-A notable psychology paper -- 1999 Dochy, Segers, and Buehl -- found prior knowledge accounts for about 81% of the learning outcome differences between different learners.
-Reviewing prior knowledge before showing new information can have a dramatic impact on learning outcomes.
+The strongest predictor of how we perform in a learning environment is our prior knowledge.
+What we already know before we start the learning experience.
+A notable psychology paper -- 1999 Dochy, Segers, and Buehl -- found prior knowledge is 81% of outcome differences between learners.
+Reviewing prior knowledge before showing new information impacts learning outcomes.
 And connecting new knowledge to prior knowledge while teaching can have a big impact too.
 (See [Eight Ideas]({% post_url 2018-07-09-eight-big-ideas-of-learning %}) for sources.)

-Perhaps the most famous psychology paper is 1956 "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information" by George Miller.
+The most famous psychology paper is 1956 "The Magical Number Seven, Plus or Minus Two" by George Miller.
 The paper suggests that humans have a limited working memory.
 Miller found for simple numbers, a human could work with about seven items at once.
 Later researchers found for more complex information, that limit is closer to four.

 Some psychologists suggest of these "four slots", for us to learn, at least one or two must be prior knowledge.
 How much prior knowledge we can "load up" into one of the four slots depends on the strength of the connections in the graph.
-When we have both prior knowledge and new knowledge in our working memory, we associate the information and strengthen the connection between the two.
+When we have both prior knowledge and new knowledge in our working memory, we associate the information.
+And we strengthen the connection between the two.
 Trying to learn new information without connecting to prior knowledge limits the strength of the memory.

 In short, we learn by connecting prior knowledge to new information.
 And those connections form a large, endless graph of knowledge.